U-Tapao Royal Thai Navy Airfield: Raids in Cambodia

 Beginning in March 1969, B-52s were raiding not only South Vietnam and Laos, but Cambodia as well.
 The Nixon Administration had approved this expansion of the war not long after entering office in the spring of 1969.
 Cambodian bombing raids were initially kept secret, and both SAC and Defense Department records were falsified to report that the targets were in South Vietnam.

 The Cambodian raids were carried out at night under the direction of ground units using the MSQ-77 radar, which guided the bombers to their release points and indicated the precise moment of bomb release.
 This made deception easier, as even crew members aboard the bombers did not have to know what country they were bombing.
 However, the specific flight coordinates (longitude and latitude) of the points of bomb release were noted in the navigator's logs at the end of each mission, and a simple check of the map could tell the crews which country they were bombing.

-Following the opening of the Cambodian Campaign in late April 1970 the secret Menu bombings came to an end on 26 May and the USAF began overt operations against North Vietnamese and Viet Cong forces in eastern Cambodia.
+Following the opening of the Cambodian Campaign in late April 1970 the secret Menu bombings came to an end on 26 May and the USAF began overt operations against North Vietnamese People's Army of Vietnam (PAVN) and Viet Cong forces in eastern Cambodia.